Create a Memorable Thanksgiving Feast with Hass Avocados

 - Shopping lists really do help take the stress out of preparing a big meal and eliminate last-minute grocery store runs.
 Order your turkey and buy canned goods and other non-perishables well ahead of time.
 Be sure to buy your avocados 3 to 5 days ahead so that they're ripe in time for recipes.
 Buy all other fresh produce and perishables two days before Thanksgiving.
 If you have to go to the store the day before, go early in the morning to avoid the crowds and get the best selection.

 - Instead of wine, consider a fragrant hot apple cider.
 Toss in a cinnamon stick and a slice of orange and lemon, studded with a few whole cloves.
 Serve it in a crock pot so everyone can help themselves.

 - Provide 3x5 cards and pens near your front door, along with a nice box or basket.
 As guests arrive, ask them to write one or two things they've been especially thankful for in the past year and place the card in the basket.
 After everyone is seated and before dinner is served, pass the basket around and ask guests to pick a card and read it aloud.

 - For an elegant appetizer that's easy to make, try Hass Avocado Pear Honey Pastry Rounds, using frozen puffed pastry sheets.
 Bake the pastry up to two days in advance, store at room temperature in an air-tight container and assemble in minutes before your guests arrive.

-- Turn an average relish tray into something special with Hass Avocado Roasted Garlic Dip, a flavorful accompaniment to raw vegetables.
+- Turn an average relish tray into something special with Avocado Hummus, a flavorful accompaniment to raw vegetables.

 - Rise above the ordinary by adding creamy Hass Avocados to your leftovers.
-If you want a real taste adventure, try our Avocado Wrap with Turkey and Cranberry Mustard.
+If you want a real taste adventure, try our Avocado Hummus and Turkey Bacon Sandwich.

 Cranberry Guacamole Recipe